 - The DKMS donor center affected by the SEAR submits the report to the registry it is associated with or directly to WMDA and to national authorities accordingly if required. - At the end of the year a negative report is sent to WMDA in case there was no adverse event. - If there is a risk of disease transmission to the recipient (e.g. infectious disease, malignancy), the transplant center will be informed. - Any SEAR is documented in a way that allows tracking and analysis.

 SPEAR Reporting

-- Reporting product or patient adverse events / reactions is primarily within the responsibility of the transplant center and the associated patient registry. - DKMS Registry has implemented the following procedure to ensure that all adverse events and reactions are reported to WMDA for cases where DKMS Registry is the patient registry.
+• Reporting product or patient adverse events / reactions is primarily within the responsibility of the transplant center and the associated patient registry.